Everything you should know about shallots

 Advertising promotion

 At first glance, shallots might look like tiny onions, but there’s more to these alliums than meets the eye.
 Smaller, softer and slightly sweeter than their onion cousins, shallots bring subtle depth to dishes without overpowering them.
-They’re especially handy for sauces, dressings and in recipes where a milder aromatic base is needed.
-Sourced from Dutoit Farms, Woolworths' shallots are grown with sustainable practices in mind, giving you a quality ingredient you can feel good about using.
+They’re especially handy for sauces and dressings.
+Woolworths' shallots are grown locally in the Koue Bokkeveld for Woolworths and with sustainable practices in mind, so you can feel good about using them.

 1. What are shallots?

-Shallots are part of the same alium family as onions and garlic, but have a more subtle flavour.
-They grow in clusters, rather than single bulbs, and have thin layers that make them easy to chop finely.
+Shallots are part of the same allium family as onions and garlic, but have a more subtle flavour.
+They have thin layers that make them easy to chop finely.
 Their mild, sweeter flavour adds depth to both raw and cooked dishes, without overpowering other ingredients.

 2. When are shallots in season?

 Shallots have a relatively short season in South Africa, with harvesting taking place from January to May.
 Buying them during this window ensures you get them at their peak.
-Outside this period, they may still be available in stores, but they are at their best in the first half of the year.
+Outside this period, Woolworths imports shallots to ensure the best quality shallots year round.

 3. How do I prep and cook shallots?